Top 10 Homeowner house-sitting tips

 Preparing a dedicated bedroom, identifying the appropriate linen, clearing out wardrobe space for their clothes and possessions can help to ensure your sitter has a clearly marked home space in your house. during your absence.

 10. House-sitting tips – Remove or pack away anything precious or of sentimental value

 You might also want to put together an inventory of the important items you keep about the house.
-To be honest aside from the fact that we are fully insured, I don’t bother because I have nothing that is of any real value.
+To be honest aside from the fact that we are fully insured, I don’t bother because I have nothing that is of value.
 All our sitters have respected our things.
 This relationship is based on trust and mutual benefit.
-We always feel a real sense of comfort and peace of mind knowing our home is being cared for by a trusted house-sitter, while we are away.
+We always feel a real sense of comfort and peace of mind knowing our home is being cared for by a trusted house-sitter.
 These days with people we know being burgled and properties vandalised in the owners absence it just doesn’t seem to be enough to have the neighbours pop in to collect the post while you are away.
 That was one of the reasons for starting HouseSit Match, this house-sitting network, to help others benefit from a network of like-minded people.
 Have you registered yet as either homeowner or sitter?

 Credit – Thanks to the BBC for use of the images of Faberg Eggs.

 To find your petsitters through our trusted network register with HouseSitMatch as a homeowner

 If you have pet care and homecare experience and want to travel and experience a new location why not register as on HouseSitMatch as a housesitter